Category: State Tax Questions

 TaxSlayer offers a variety of options to make payments to the IRS and state(s) when a balance is due.

 You can print out the payment voucher from within the account.
-Log in to your account and click the printer icon on the Welcome screen next to the "Accepted" status of the Federal and/or state return.
+Log in to your account and click the printer icon on the Your Account page next to the "Accepted" status of the Federal and/or state return.
 From this screen, you will be able to view, print, or save a copy of the PDF.
 The payment vouchers are generally found near the end of each return.
 You are not required to include your entire return when mailing in your payment as your return(s) was previously accepted via e-file.

 Alternative Payment Methods